theashutoshn/Paddle-Bounce/README.md

 # Paddle-Bounce

 Welcome to the "Paddle Bounce" game!
 This addictive arcade game tests your reflexes and precision by having you control a small paddle to keep a ball bouncing within a closed boundary.
 With increasing speed and dynamic obstacles, each level promises intense fun and excitement.
+Currently, the game consists of Single Player and AI Player.

+### Multiplayer Coming Soon

 ## Game Overview